TechnionTDK/jngram/README.md

 to meet with the president!".
 ```

-## Create a SpannedDocument object
+## Create an NgramDocument
-The first step would be to turn the input string into a SpannedDocument object:
+The first step would be to turn the input string into an NgramDocument object:
 ```
-doc = new SpannedDocument(text, 1, 3);
+doc = new NgramDocument(text, 1, 3);
 ```

 The parameters 1 and 3 say that we want to look at ngrams in length 1 to 3.
 This will allow